As my novel ideas have come screaming back like a furious banshee over the last few weeks, it got me thinking about the Stages of Writing.

 For those hardened writers who have been at it for ages, I’m sure you will see some familiarity here.
 For those newly joining us in the world of writing, welcome to what the journey will hold. 🙂

-Stage 1 – The Spark (Struck (in the head) by Genius)
+Stage 1 – The Spark

-This is were the Genius or Muse appears one day and bashes you senseless with an idea.
+This is when the Genius or Muse appears one day and bashes you senseless with an idea.
 Some of these ideas come like boulders tumbling from a great height as the plot of a story.

 Others leave cracks in your mind for thin shoots to poke through, just a wisp of an idea that has the makings of something bigger.